crystal-lang/crystal-website/_posts/2016-09-09-a-story-of-compromises-and-types.md

 Let's play with an immutable Queue type.
 We want to:

-* create an empty queue
+1. Create an empty queue
-* push things into a queue and get a new queue with the added element
+1. Push things into a queue and get a new queue with the added element
-* pop the next element of the queue and also get the rest of the queue.
+1. Pop the next element of the queue and also get the rest of the queue.

 So something like this:

-{% highlight ruby %}
+<div class="code_section">{% highlight ruby %}
 q = build_queue  # q = {}
 new_q = q.push 2 # q = {2}
 e, old_q = new_q.pop # e = 2, q = {}
-{% endhighlight ruby %}
+{% endhighlight ruby %}</div>

 If we jump into creating a Queue class we will get the following skeleton:

-{% highlight ruby %}
+<div class="code_section">{% highlight ruby %}
 class Queue
   # returns a new queue with `e` at the beginning
   def push(e)